 In this process, defatted soy meals are first denatured thermally using humid heat, to render the proteins insoluble.
 Hot water is then used to treat the denatured meal, to dissolve and extract the water-soluble sugars within the soy flour or flakes.

-Soy protein concentrate is easily digestible and suitable for use in pet foods.
+Soy protein concentrate is easily digestible and suitable for use in pet foods and livestock.
 Most pet food products and animal diets contain soy derived products as an additional source of protein and fibers.
 Soy protein concentrates can also be used as aquaculture feeds.

 Milk Replacement Products